 The strategy design pattern is an advanced implementation that is also dependent on the client or user.

 It runs similarly to an “if-then” statement.
-If a client does this, they will be lead down this path, or if a user chooses this, then they will complete this action.
+If a client does this, they will head down this path, but if a user chooses the second option, they will complete it.

 Companies must think strategically by factoring in all different user journeys for their clients.